 We consider major suppliers to be those that accounted for more than 10% of our total cost.
-For the nine months ended September 30, 2022, five major suppliers accounted for a total of 39% of our total revenues.
-For the fiscal year ended December 31, 2021, five major suppliers accounted for a total of 56% of our total revenues.
-For the fiscal year ended December 31, two major suppliers accounted for a total of 38% of our total revenues.
+For the fiscal year ended December 31, 2022, three major suppliers accounted for a total of 68% of our total cost of revenues.
+For the fiscal year ended December 31, 2021, five major suppliers accounted for a total of 56% of our total cost of revenues.
+For the fiscal year ended December 31, 2020, two major suppliers accounted for a total of 38% of our total cost of revenues.